joel-jeremy/externalized-properties/README.md

 ### Property Conversion

 Externalized Properties has powerful support for conversion of properties to various types.
-There are several build-in conversion handlers but anyone is free to create a custom conversion handler by implementing the `ConversionHandler` interface.
+There are several build-in conversion handlers but developers are free to create a custom conversion handler by implementing the `ConversionHandler` interface.

 To register conversion handlers to the library, it must be done through the builder: